|

 2DKits fired up the power tools and created another wood kit project, a table-top catapult!
 We typically think of a catapult being used in the Middle Ages to destroy the walls of a castle, but catapults have a very long history dating long before the time of castles.
 Catapults were developed in many different ways by many different cultures over the centuries (Yawn).
 Ok, enough history, we know we all just want to build one to launch mini marshmallows and dominate in the cubicle wars!

-Dot Build a Washtub Bass To Programming Grid
+Build a Washtub Bass

 register (free or $40 with kit)